aai-institute/practical-ai-act/docs/showcase/index.md

 -   **Predict salary compatibility** for job candidates based on their demographic and professional attributes
 -   **Assist recruiters** by providing binary predictions on whether candidates' expected salaries align with position requirements
--   **Streamline applicant screening** by identifying applicants whose expected income falls within the acceptable range for a job position
+-   **Streamline applicant screening** by filtering applicants whose expected income falls within the acceptable range for a job position

 The [risk classification](risk-classification.md) shows that a system like this is classified as a high-risk system under the EU AI Act.